Kotlin/anko/doc/SQLITE.md

 ## Querying data

-Koan provides a convenient query builder.
+Anko provides a convenient query builder.
 It may be created with `db.select(tableName, vararg columns)` where `db` is an instance of `SQLiteDatabase`.

 Method                                | Description